chriswailes/RLTK/README.md

 ## Context-Free Grammars

-The RLTK::CFG class provides an abstraction for context-free grammars.
+The {RLTK::CFG} class provides an abstraction for context-free grammars.
 For the purpose of this class terminal symbols appear in **ALL CAPS**, and non-terminal symbols appear in **all lowercase**.
-Once a grammar is defined the RLTK::CFG.first_set and RLTK::CFG.follow_set methods can be used to find *first* and *follow* sets.
+Once a grammar is defined the {RLTK::CFG.first_set} and {RLTK::CFG.follow_set} methods can be used to find *first* and *follow* sets.

 === Defining Grammars

-A grammar is defined by first instantiating the RLTK::CFG class.
-The RLTK::CFG.production and RLTK::CFG.clause methods may then be used to define the productions of the grammar.
+A grammar is defined by first instantiating the {RLTK::CFG} class.
+The {RLTK::CFG.production} and {RLTK::CFG.clause} methods may then be used to define the productions of the grammar.
 The `production` method can take a Symbol denoting the left-hand side of the production and a string describing the right-hand side of the production, or the left-hand side symbol and a block.
 In the first usage a single production is created.
-In the second usage the block may contain repeated calls to the `clause` method, each call producing a new production with the same left-hand side but different right-hand sides.
-RLTK::CFG.clause may not be called outside of RLTK::CFG.production.
+In the second usage the block may contain repeated calls to the `clause` method, each call producing a new production with the same left-hand side but different right-hand sides.  {RLTK::CFG.clause} may not be called outside of {RLTK::CFG.production}.
 Bellow we see a grammar definition that uses both methods:

 	grammar = RLTK::CFG.new